 Student Support has a registration tutorial to assist you in registering for your classes.

-Non-financial aid refund checks are issued after the end of the third week of instruction.
+Refunds for dropped classes are issued after the third week of instruction.

 A high school diploma or GED is not required to attend TMCC, unless you are applying for special admission or wish to declare a degree program.